MicrosoftDocs/openapi-docs/OpenAPI/kiota/install.md

 ---
-title: Get started with Kiota
+title: Install Kiota
-description: Learn how to use Kiota to build API clients.
+description: Learn how to install Kiota to build API clients.
 author: jasonjoh
 ms.author: jasonjoh
 date: 03/10/2023
 ---

-# Get started with Kiota
+# Install Kiota

 Kiota can be accessed in the following ways.